 If your baby or toddler has eaten paper, their life may be in danger, or, they may only have an upset stomach.

-“Eating an object like paper, which is not sharp, toxic or caustic, is very unlikely to cause a medical problem,” says Irene Tien, MD, a board-certified pediatric ER physician with Mass General Brigham in MA.
+“Eating an object like paper, which is not sharp, toxic or caustic, is very unlikely to cause a medical problem,” begins Irene Tien, MD, a board-certified emergency medicine and pediatric emergency medicine physician in MA.

-“The biggest risk to eating something like paper is the risk of the child choking on the paper,” continues Dr. Tien.
+But Dr. Tien continues, “The biggest risk to eating something like paper is the risk of the child choking on the paper.

 “If the child did not have a gagging or choking episode, does not have persistent coughing or difficulty breathing after eating the paper, this is nothing to worry about.